uselagoon/lagoon/docs/concepts-advanced/environment-idling.md

 ### Can I disable / prevent the Idler from idling my environment?

-The field `auto-idle` can be set at the project level \(impacts all environments\) or for a single environment \(target just one environment\), as to whether idling is allowed to take place.
+The field `autoIdle` can be set at the project level \(impacts all environments\) or for a single environment \(target just one environment\), as to whether idling is allowed to take place.
 A value of `1` indicates the project/environment is eligible for idling.
 If the project is set to `0`, then all environments will never be idled.
 The default value is `1` \(idling is enabled\).

 Talk to your Lagoon administrator if you are unsure how to set these project/environment fields.